fivetran/dbt_twilio/README.md

 > Note that if your profile does not have permissions to create schemas in your warehouse, you can set each `+schema` to blank.
 The package will then write all tables to your pre-existing target schema.

 ### Change the source table references
-If an individual source table has a different name than the package expects, add the table name as it appears in your destination to the respective variable:
+If an individual source table has a different name than the package expects (but is in the same schema and database as the other tables), add the table name as it appears in your destination to the respective variable:

 > IMPORTANT: See this project's [`dbt_project.yml`](https://github.com/fivetran/dbt_twilio/blob/main/dbt_project.yml) variable declarations to see the expected names.